Hire a Designer

 Create a Consistent System

-You should also have a set system for things like taking money and packaging sold items.
+Establish a set system for things like taking money and packaging sold items.
 Make sure bags are easily accessible and everyone working at your booth knows the process for accepting payments.
-That way the experience is consistent for every customer.

 Create an Operations Manual